RWLPedal/music-pcbs/LilBlackCormorantFuzz/README.md

 * Footswitch
 * DC Jack
 * 2x 1/4" audio jack
 * Enclosure: this pedal fits into a 125B enclosure.
-Unlike the original, it wasn't designed for a smaller enclosure.
 * Sockets (for the ICs and diodes).
 * Wire
 * Solder